masoodking/gitflow/README.md

 # gitflow
-this is a test repo for testing git branching...
+this is a test repo for testing git branching... fixed